You Shall Be My Witnesses

-Instructional in that He gave them direction for their lives going forward.
-This was to be their mission.
-One can only imagine that just after hearing these words, ‘a cloud received Him out of their sight’ (Acts 1:9).
-Stunned, they certainly would have recalled the very last things He said before ascending into heaven.
+Instructional in that He gave them direction for their lives going forward, this was to be their mission.
+One can only imagine the disciple’s experience just after hearing these words, “a cloud received Him out of their sight” (Acts 1:9).
+Stunned, they certainly would recalled His parting shot, the very last things He said before ascending into heaven.
 They had received their marching orders!

 How would the Spirit help them be His witnesses?
 He would teach them all things – including how to be His witnesses, and bring to their remembrance all things the Lord had told them (John 14:26).
 And what had the Lord told them?
 The truth!
 In short, the Holy Spirit would be the engine that powered their witness for Jesus!

 Although you and I have not seen and heard, as we walk by faith and not by sight (2 Corinthians 5:7), we testify that the life was manifested to us.
 This reality is a personal encounter with the living God through faith in Christ.
 Because when we put our trust in Jesus, we are indwelt with the same Holy Spirit as were the first disciples.
-Therefore, our testimony is personal, because we have a personal relationship with the living God.
+Therefore, our testimony is personal.

 Part of our testimony is proclaiming the truth of who Jesus is and part of our testimony is how He’s impacted our life.